 Wear Your Life Jacket

 The life jacket industry has made great advancements in styles and comfort for recreational boaters.
 There are self inflating models available for adults that can be worn as light suspenders or even as small fanny pack pouch styles that can be worn around the waist.
 It is key for boaters to be familiar with their life jackets and ensure they fit properly.
 The most common error for youth life jackets is allowing children to wear ones that are too big.
 If a child's life jacket is too big or not tightened properly it may not support their head above the water line.
-Many children's life jackets are available with popular characters to encourage kids to wearing them.
-Of course, the best way to encourage kids to wear a life jacket is for adults to lead by example and wear life jackets themselves.
+Many child-sized life jackets are available with popular characters to encourage kids to wear them.
+Of course, the best way to encourage kids to wear a life jacket is for adults to lead by example and wear a life jacket.
 For more information on life jacket styles and proper fit visit the North American Safe Boating Campaign web site at: